 - When meat inside is shiny white and readily flakes, the pan-fried fish is ready.

-- After removing the fillets from the pan, set on a plate covered with a paper towel.
+- After removing the fillets from the pan, set on a plate covered with a paper towel to drain fish.
 This will help soak up any extra grease.

-When using a pan to cook fish over a campfire, you don’t necessarily need to use breading or batter.
+When using a pan to cook fresh fish over a campfire, you don’t necessarily need to use breading or batter.
 Simply flavor the fresh fillets with your favorite seasonings, and add directly to the pan.
-To impart even more flavor, try adding a little butter with the oil.
+To impart even more flavor, try adding a little butter with the vegetable oil (or olive oil).

 Campfire Fish & Chips

 Pan-fried fish makes for the perfect “fish and chips” campout meal.
 Try slicing and seasoning a few potatoes, onions and peppers, wrapping in tin foil, and setting the foil packet on the cooking grate prior to starting your fish fry.
-Campfire potatoes are an amazing addition to breaded, battered, and pan-fried fresh fish.
+Campfire potatoes are an amazing addition to breaded, battered, pan-fried, and golden brown fish that easily flakes.

 If you’re going for a multi-day trip, check out our camping food guide with an example of a 4-day camping trip menu.

-Using a Stick to Cook Fish Over Campfire
+Using a Stick to Cook Fresh Fish Over Campfire

 One of the most primitive ways to cook whole, fresh fish over a campfire is the fish-on-a-stick method.
 It takes the least amount of prep work and even fewer supplies.
 Prepare the fish by gutting and cleaning it, but leave the skin on to protect the meat.